JackSzwergold/Writing/memories/Creepy Bibliophile Comedian.md

 I knew he liked books, but he would often be in that bookstore for hours on end hanging out with the owner of the place.

 On a few occassions I witnessed some weirdness: Namely, the owner of the bookstore crossing the street to head to a nearby bar with John trailing behind him literally like some puppy dog.
+I mean the look on his face literally looked like a gobsmacked puppy when I spotted him like this.
+And I would even try to say “Hi!” but it was like he was on another planet.

+More than a few times he’d miss weekly staff meetings while hanging out with the bookstore owner.
+Everyone notice, and our editors would comment about his absence, but since he was an old school writer they let it slide.
+And he would often show up after the meeting—or the next day—apologizing for his absence and handing in work as assigned.

+***

+While these absences were sporadic, there was a small span of a week or two where literally nobody heard from John at all.
+Which was weird.

 ***